robwillup/robwillup/README.md

 ---

+## Who am I?

-## More of a Took than a Baggins
+### More of a Took than a Baggins

 > "Tooks were mainly of Fallohide Hobbit stock, and were **more adventurous** than the other Hobbits."
 >
 > -- <cite>J.R.R.
 Tolkien</cite>

-From the LOTR universe, I would consider my software developer profile to resemble the traits of the *Tooks*: Courageous and eager for new adventures and challenges!
+From the LOTR universe, I would consider my software developer profile to resemble the traits of the *Tooks*: Eager for new adventures and challenges!

 ![intelligence](https://media.giphy.com/media/dgUu3sizWUWFG/giphy.gif)

-:grin::grin:

 ## Skills

-Ok, enough tales for now, here's the list of my current skills (stuff I'm confident I can do well):
+Here's the list of my current skills:

 ### Languages

  **.NET**

-I'm learning and working with .NET since college and I just love it more and more.
-Specially after ... of course, **.NET Core**!!!
+I'm learning and working with .NET since college and I just enjoy it more and more.
+Specially after ... of course, **.NET Core**!
 I have been writing all sorts of apps with .NET including, but not limited to: ASP.NET Core web APIs and web apps, Blazor, Desktop WPF and Windows Forms, Console and CLI apps, Worker Service, gRPC, xUnit.

  **Go**

-I started playing with Golang about a year ago and now I just have to use it wherever I *go*! (yeah, sorry, couldn't help it).
+I started playing with Golang about two years ago and now I am always trying to find new opportunities to use it.
 Some of the applications and projects I've created include: CLI apps, web APIs, unit tests, CI/CD tooling.

 ### Platforms

 These are some of the platforms and tools I've been working with: Azure, AKS, App Service, Azure Functions, CosmosDB, Azure DevOps, App Center, Docker, Linux, Windows.

 I am a certified Azure developer: